jesswidjaja/tribute-page/README.md

-# tribute-page
+# Tribute to Rachel Joy Scott

-Tribute to Rachel Joy Scott
+A sample tribute page made for Rachel Joy Scott as a project for freecodecamp.org.